Dialogflow is the natural language understanding platform of Google. You can use it to create omnichannel chatbots.

 What are the limitations of Dialogflow?

 Dialogflow lacks built-in chatbot flow creation, user data storage, and personalization options.
-It also requires coding for many advanced features and integrations.
+It also requires coding for many advanced Dialogflow features and integrations.

 Should I use Dialogflow ES or CX?